Hermann Röchling: Inter-War period (1918–39)

 In 1920 Hermann Röchling founded the Röchling-Buderus steelworks in Wetzlar.

 In 1922 he was awarded an honorary doctorate by the Heidelberg University.

-During the occupation of the Saar from 1922 to 1935 Hermann Röchling was an elected representative of the people on the Advisory Council of the Saar Territory, first representing the Liberal Volkspartie, then after this party joined with the Democrats representing the Deutsche Saarlindischer Volkspartie.
+During the occupation of the Saar from 1922 to 1935 Hermann Röchling was an elected representative of the people on the Advisory Council of the Saar Territory, first representing the Liberale Volkspartei, then after this party joined with the Democrats representing the Deutsche-Saarländische Volkspartei.

 Rochling welcomed the arrival of Hitler in power, which promised a triumph of his Pan-German ideas.

 He was glad to see the Treaty of Versailles dismantled and welcomed a war that would allow him to take final revenge on France.

 Röchling met Adolf Hitler in 1933 and promoted formation of the "German Front" (Note: The "German Front" in the Saar was an alliance between the Nazis and Catholics formed to ensure that the plebiscite resulted in a vote to return to Germany, opposed to the "United Front" of the Communists and Social Democrats, which wanted to retain League of Nations status.

 The German Front boycotted and beat up their opponents.
 In the event, there was a 90.3% vote in favor of return to Germany.) in the Saar at Hitler's suggestion.

 After the expiry of the League of Nations mandate over the Saar in 1935, Hermann Röchling committed himself to the return of Saarland to Germany.

 Röchling was violently antisemitic, and when the Nazis temporarily reduced their attacks on Jews before the January 1935 plebiscite on the return he protested that the Saar risked turning into a "Jewish nature reserve".

 Röchling joined the Nazi Party in 1935.

 In 1935 he was appointed to the Reich's Armament Advisory Board (Rustungsbeirat).

 Hermann Röchling was a confidant of Hitler, who valued his knowledge of industry.

 Röchling wrote several memoranda for Hitler.

 In his "Thoughts on the Preparation for the War and Its Implementation" in August 1936 he urged Hitler to declare war on the Soviet Union.

 As of 1936 Hermann Röchling and his two children, Karl Theodor (1902–1944) and Ellenruth (1900–1977), owned 18% of the company shares.

 Röchling also sat on the boards on many mining companies.

 He was a senator of the Kaiser Wilhelm Society.

 On 30 January 1938 Hermann Röchling was appointed a military economist by Hermann Göring (1893–1946).

 As Wehrwirtschaftsführer (defense economy leader) he headed the "South West District of the steel industry economic grouping".